thoughtspot/thoughtspot.github.io/_complex-search/change-the-view.md

 takes the entire search result into account.
 For example, if your search includes last month, dates are bucketed daily instead of monthly.

-On a table view, you use the date bucket drop-down, below the column header.
-On a chart, you can change this via the axis label.
+* In a table view, use the date bucket drop-down, under the column header.
+* On a chart, you can change the change the axis label.

 ![]({{ site.baseurl }}/images/bucket_change.png "Chooser location")

-The bucket values are a subset of date and time period keywords.
-To change the date bucketing:
+The bucket values are a subset of date and time-period keywords.
+To change the date bucketing, follow these steps:

 1. Go to the table or chart you want to change.
 2. Locate the column or axis value with the date value you want to change.